Login to REDCap at http://redcap.research.uwa.edu.au/

 Overview of Project Types (Video 3 min)

-For example, questions can be multi-choice selection, or text entry.
-Fields can be mandatory, and can have data validation so that only certain characters can be entered in response (eg; a date).
+For example, questions can be multiple-choice or free-text entry.
+Fields can be made mandatory, and can have data validation so that only certain characters can be entered in response (eg. a date).

 For data security and participant confidentiality, fields containing personal identity information can be marked as identifiers.